edsu/diary/README.md

 ---

+## 11/1/2023

+Dear Diary,

+Today was certainly one for the memory books!
+Woke up with the sweet sound of birds *chating*, took a deep breath and felt a pleasant *tension* slowly building up before the big event.
+I was *officiating* a football match at *Pillenreuth* stadium.
+The sun was *sliver*, casting a metallic shine all across the luscious green turf making the white lines glaringly prominent.
+As I stood in the *foreseat*, there was something particularly intriguing about two teams.
+Team *Excalibur* and Team *Beeldsnijder* captivating the audience with their skills.
+The movements of the players were impressively swift yet precise, reminding me of my favorite *Magyar* dancers, performing with the agility and grace of *insects* yet not *incog*, their like *cleckin* across the stage.
+A fellow named *Josias* caught everyone’s attention with a *confoundedly* elegant strategy that consistently *resists* the aggression of his opponents, emerging as a true paladin on the pitch.
+I later joined my good friend *Macklin* for a hearty dinner and laugh-filled conversation, with a delicious bowl of homemade *milo* ending up being the cherry on top of a truly splendid day.

 ## 10/31/2023

 The events of today have greatly expanded my horizon, wrapping me in an oddly satisfying state of enlightenment.
 My day began with a discussion in the marooned *calash* with my old *acushla*, reminiscing about our times at *Saddlebacks* beside our usual banter.
 Our conversation took a controversial turn when we discussed *massacring* eras of war and their grotesque *incitement* to chaos.
 My fellow passengers, a *magistrate* of cool demeanor and a *praecentor* possessing *harmlessness* like a telemetry, chimed in with *ungrudging* interest.
 They fueled my curiosity about *numerous* aspects of societal *manhood*, drawing parallels between historical wars and our present conflict-driven world.